 GeneCards Summary for CKMT2 Gene

-CKMT2 (Creatine Kinase, Mitochondrial 2 (Sarcomeric)) is a Protein Coding gene.
-Diseases associated with CKMT2 include prostate rhabdomyosarcoma.
+CKMT2 (Creatine Kinase, Mitochondrial 2) is a Protein Coding gene.
+Diseases associated with CKMT2 include prostate rhabdomyosarcoma and dressler's syndrome.
 Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
-An important paralog of this gene is CKB.
+An important paralog of this gene is CKMT1B.

 UniProtKB/Swiss-Prot for CKMT2 Gene